The Spook Who Sat by the Door (novel): Adaptations

-The book was adapted into the 1973 film of the same name, which was directed by Ivan Dixon from a screenplay co-written by Greenlee.
+The book was adapted into the 1973 film of the same name, which was directed by Ivan Dixon from a screenplay co-written by Greenlee with Melvin Clay.

-It was announced in August 2018 that Lee Daniels Entertainment had secured an option on The Spook Who Sat by the Door to develop it as the basis of a series with Fox 21 Television Studios.
+In August 2018, it was announced that Lee Daniels Entertainment had secured an option on The Spook Who Sat by the Door to develop it as the basis of a series with Fox 21 Television Studios.
 Leigh Dana Jackson was named in 2019 as the writer adapting the work for television.
 A pilot was ordered by FX in February 2021.

 On April 14, 2021, actress Christina Jackson was reported to be cast in a leading role for the FX pilot of The Spook Who Sat by the Door.
 She will play Joy Freeman, wife of Dan Freeman (portrayed by series lead Y'lan Noel), described as an up-and-coming attorney committed to making a difference in her community.

 In February 2022, it was reported that the pilot would not be moving forward but FX would redevelop the project.

 Controversy

-J. M. Berger of the International Centre for Counter-Terrorism writes that although the novel contains racist language against whites, "the book tends to get a pass on racism," and that "[w]hites in The Spook Who Sat by the Door are either overt racists or barely covert racists, without exception.
+J.M.
+Berger of the International Centre for Counter-Terrorism writes that although the novel contains what Berger perceives as racist language against whites, "the book tends to get a pass on racism", and that "[w]hites in The Spook Who Sat by the Door are either overt racists or barely covert racists, without exception.
 No exchange between Freeman and a white character takes place without an expression of hostility and a critical racial commentary, sometimes nuanced, sometimes less so."
-The book also may be considered extremist in nature as Greenlee stated that "[i]t's a training manual for guerrilla warfare[....]"
+The book may be considered extremist in nature, as Greenlee stated that "[i]t's a training manual for guerrilla warfare".
+Unlike other works he considers extremist, however, Berger notes: "Its racial grievances are ... mostly grounded in the real, contemporary world of its author".